Last Updated on 05/20/2023 by Glynn Willard

 When we first began, it was all about devouring miles and doing big moves.

-Yeah, it sucked!
+Yeah, it was draining!

 We learned quickly to shorten the distance and take our time.
 Besides, what’s the rush!